deckhouse/deckhouse/modules/015-admission-policy-engine/docs/README.md

 ### Operation policies

 The module provides a set of operating policies and best practices for the secure operation of your applications.
-We recommend you to deploy the following minimum set of operating policies:
+We recommend you deploy the following minimum set of operating policies:

 ```yaml
 ---